xraypy/xraylarch/doc/xafs_xanes.rst

 and so "fits in" with the starting collecion of data.
 This is admittedly limited knowledge, but can be very useful in enabling further analysis.

-These three approaches are exposed in the XAS Viewer application (:ref:`xasviewer_app`), and the documentation here largely reflects the operations done there.
+These three approaches are exposed in the Larix application (:ref:`larix_app`), and the documentation here largely reflects the operations done there.

 But first a note for all XANES analysis.
 All these methods rely on